 Air quality alarm in Kiel: Fine dust endangers our health!

-The everyday life of Cologne: On July 9, 2025, the question of air quality is dominated on July 9, 2025.
-The measuring station in Bahnhofstrasse in Kiel has recorded current values for fine dust, nitrogen dioxide and ozone, which show how important the attention is for the air we breathe.
-Loud KN-Online There are clear limit values for air quality, which is increasingly becoming a health question.
+The everyday life of Cologne residents is still dominated by the issue of air quality today, July 9, 2025.
+The measuring station on Bahnhofstrasse in Kiel recorded current values for fine dust, nitrogen dioxide and ozone, which show how important it is to pay attention to the air we breathe.
+Loud kn online There are clear limits for air quality, which is increasingly becoming a health issue.

-The current situation shows that the permissible limit for fine dust (PM10) is 50 micrograms per cubic meter, although this may not be exceeded annually.
-High values can quickly have a negative impact on health, since the EU certifies 240,000 premature deaths to the account of fine dust every year.
+The current situation shows that the permissible limit for fine dust (PM10) is 50 micrograms per cubic meter, although this may not be exceeded more than 35 times per year.
+High levels can quickly have a negative impact on health, as the EU attests that 240,000 premature deaths are caused by fine dust every year.

 Air quality values in detail

-The air quality is divided into different categories: "very bad", "bad", "moderate", "good" and "very good".
-The values result as follows:
+Air quality is divided into different categories: “Very Poor”, “Poor”, “Moderate”, “Good” and “Very Good”.
+The values are as follows:

-According to the current measurements, sensitive people are primarily asked to avoid physical exertion outdoors when the air quality is "bad".
-The following applies: A “moderate” air quality does not show any health effects at short notice, but effects could occur in the long term.
-If the quality is "good", no negative effects can be expected, which can significantly increase the quality of life.
+According to current measurements, sensitive people in particular are asked to avoid physical exertion outdoors when the air quality is “poor”.
+The following applies: “moderate” air quality does not indicate any health effects in the short term, but effects could occur in the long term.
+If the quality is “good”, no negative effects are to be expected, which can noticeably improve the quality of life.

 Fine dust and its causes

-An interesting detail is the meaning of New Year's Eve fireworks for fine dust pollution: around 2,050 tons of fine dust are released annually, which is 75% of the total annual emissions.
-The fireworks smoke therefore contributes significantly to air pollution and not only harms the air quality, but also health.
+An interesting detail is the importance of New Year's Eve fireworks for fine dust pollution: around 2,050 tons of fine dust are released every year, which accounts for 75% of the total annual emissions.
+The smoke from fireworks contributes significantly to air pollution and is not only harmful to air quality, but also to health.

 The effects of air pollution are serious.
-"Air pollution is the greatest environmental risk of health in Europe," reports the Eua.
-The connection between air quality and health is clear: long -term exposure to dirty air can cause serious health problems.
-Between 2005 and 2022, a decline in deaths was achieved by 45 %, but in 2022 at least 239,000 people in the EU died of fine dust pollution, which was above the WHO guideline.
+“Air pollution is the biggest environmental health risk in Europe,” reports EUA.
+The connection between air quality and health is clear: long-term exposure to polluted air can cause serious health problems.
+Although there was a 45% reduction in deaths between 2005 and 2022, at least 239,000 people in the EU died in 2022 from particulate matter pollution above the WHO guideline.

-With the new EU air quality regulations that are closer to the WHO standards, one goal is pursued: the reduction of nitrogen deposits in ecosystems by 25 % by 2030.
-This is a step in the right direction to improve the air quality sustainably and thus also protect the health of the population in our cities.
+The new EU air quality regulations, which are closer to WHO standards, have one goal: to reduce nitrogen deposition in ecosystems by 25% by 2030.
+This is a step in the right direction to sustainably improve air quality and thus protect the health of the population in our cities.

-Today's view of the air values in Kiel shows once again: It is up to us to deal with our surroundings carefully to create a healthy living space.
-We all bear the responsibility for better air quality.
+Today's look at the air values in Kiel shows once again: It is up to us to be careful with our environment in order to create a healthy living space.
+We all share the responsibility for better air quality.